 FCT is a partner of the ERA-CVD, a project that will extend and strengthen the transnational cooperation on cardiovascular disease research funding organisations in the 5-year period of 2015-2020.
-The consortium comprises 23 institutions from 18 countries.
+The consortium comprises 24 institutions from 19 countries.
 One of the main aims of ERA-CVD is to fund collaborative and multidisciplinary Research and Technology Development (RTD) projects on cardiovascular research.
-With that purpose, at least three Joint Transnational Calls (JTC2016, 2017 and 2018) were planned to be launched.
-In the 2016 Call, launched on the 5 January 2016, 14 projects were selected for funding.
+With that purpose, at least three Joint Transnational Calls (JTC 2016, 2017 and 2018) were planned to be launched.
+The projects funded in the 2016 and 2017 JTCs are presented in the following links:

 In addition to FCT, the Ministry of Health, through the Directorate General of Health (DGS), responsible for implementing the National Programme for Cerebro-Cardiovascular Diseases (PNDCCV), also participates in this ERA-NET.
 Recognising that institutional cooperation is an added value to the promotion and advancement of scientific knowledge and technological development, a Protocol was signed between FCT and DGS/PNDCCV, to develop the common goal of these entities and in order to better support the Portuguese scientific community working in the area of cardiovascular diseases.